Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

-Sample counts fall as the work per call rises, so each row is budgeted to roughly the same total work rather than the same iteration count — 20,000 calls at the smallest size down to 400 at the largest.
-The tool prints the sample count per row and the CSV records it, so a percentile can be weighed against how many samples are behind it.
+Sample counts fall as the work per call rises, so each row is budgeted to roughly the same total work rather than the same iteration count — 20,000 calls at the smallest size down to a floor of 400 at the largest.
+The tool prints that count in its `ops` column, so a percentile can be weighed against how many samples are behind it: the 25,000-share p99 rests on 400 calls per run and should be read more loosely than the rows above it.

 | Parent size | W | decisions/sec | p50 | p95 | p99 | ns per `V·W²/2` |
 |---:|---:|---:|---:|---:|---:|---:|